 Two-way integrations both post consumer data into Blend AND receive updates on that consumer if their information is updated or as they move through the transaction.
 This maintains a consistent picture of the consumer in both systems.

 One-way CRM integrations are usually initiated from the CRM's side, either by allowing users to manually trigger sending a consumer's information to Blend, or automatically triggering the integration to Blend based on logic in the CRM (lead moved to active, e.g.).
-A consumer must be tied to at least 1 loan or banking transaction in Blend, which means this process must also create the Loan the consumer will be attached to.
+A consumer must be tied to at least 1 application in Blend, which means this process must also create the application the consumer will be attached to.

-Follow the steps on the Create a New Home Loan page to create a loan and add consumers and their information to the loan.
+Follow the steps on the Create a New Home Lending Application page to create an application and add parties and their information to the application.

 Once the information has been sent to Blend, the CRM will not get updates about changes to any of this information in Blend.